jsonpolicy/jsonpolicy-php/README.md

-# jsonpolicy-php
+# JSON Policy - PHP Framework

-PHP framework for ACaC
+JSON Policy is the framework that allows you to decouple implementation from various logical conditions.